docker/docs/ee/dtr/admin/configure/garbage-collection.md

 ## Stop the garbage collection job

-Once the garbage collection job starts running, a banner is displayed on the web UI explaining that users can't push images.
+Once the garbage collection job starts running, a banner is displayed on the web interface explaining that users can't push images.
 If you're an administrator, you can click the banner to stop the garbage collection job.

 ![](../../images/garbage-collection-3.png){: .with-border}